Extend, substitute, or create?

 - Identify the gap - What specific slot or event is missing?

-- Submit a request - Open an issue with your requirements
+- Submit a request - Share your requirements in the Discord Commerce Storefront channel

 Q: Why does Adobe recommend extending over building new drop-ins?